earlephilhower/arduino-pico/docs/wifi.rst

 WiFi (Raspberry Pi Pico W) Support
 ==================================

-WiFi is supported on the Raspberry Pi Pico W by selecting the "Raspbery Pi Pico W" board in the Boards Manager.
+WiFi is supported on the Raspberry Pi Pico W by selecting the "Raspberry Pi Pico W" board in the Boards Manager.
 It is generally compatible with the `Arduino WiFi library <https://www.arduino.cc/en/Reference/WiFi>`__ and the `ESP8266 Arduino WiFi library <https://github.com/esp8266/Arduino>`__.

 Enable WiFi support by selecting the `Raspberry Pi Pico W` board in the IDE and adding ``#include <WiFi.h>`` in your sketch.